-Kanban is a visual signal that’s used to trigger an action.
-The word kanban is Japanese.
-Roughly translated, it means “card you can see.”
+Kanban is a visual system used to manage and keep track of work as it moves through a process.
+The word kanban is Japanese and roughly translated means “card you can see.”

 There are six generally accepted rules for kanban: